afroditeapp/afrodite-backend/crates/api_client/docs/MediaApi.md

 > put_security_content_info(content_id)
 Set current security content content for current account.

-Set current security content content for current account.  # Restrictions - The content must be moderated as accepted. - The content must be owned by the account. - The content must be an image. - The content must be captured by client.
+# Restrictions - The content must be moderated as accepted. - The content must be owned by the account. - The content must be an image. - The content must be captured by client.

 ### Parameters